rotexdegba/benchmarkorms/README.md

     b.
 Fetch records in chunks with limit values of 10, 50, 100, 250, 500 & 1000
     > NOTE: Some ORMs like Eloquent & LeanORM may have multiple methods for loading this data.
 Each method will be used to load the data and labeled in the benchmark results.

-SQLite defines a maximum of 999 parameters to be passed as arguments to a statement, controlled by SQLITE_MAX_VARIABLE_NUMBER.
-Because of this, when eager loading related data for a fetch (which would lead to queries like where foreign_key IN (?,?, .... , ?, ?) being passed to PDO under the hood), the query must not have more than 999 ? placeholders, implying that we have to limit the chunk of recordsets to retrieve in each iteration to <= 999.
-Which also means we can't fetch all the records from a table with more than 999 records at once, we have to specify a limit value to fetch the records in chunks.
-Mysql does not have this limitation & I am guessing postgres & sqlsvr do not have this limitation.

 ## Test Results
 You can run the benchmark scripts yourself on your own machine in your own environment.